Packard Bell: 1993–1995: Increasing market share and expansion in Europe

 Packard Bell's growing adoption rates into the mid-1990s were helped along by a new industrial design language and user-friendly software.
 In 1993, the company introduced Navigator, a shell replacement for Windows 3.1 intended for novice computer users that provides simple screens of large icons to launch their commonly used application software.
-In 1994, they released Navigator 2, replacing the icons with a hyper-skeuomorphic house metaphor, in which every screen of icons is within a prerendered 3D-CGI room in a house.
+In 1994, it released Navigator 2, replacing the icons with a hyper-skeuomorphic house metaphor, in which every screen of icons is within a prerendered 3D-CGI room in a house.
 Packard Bell acquired the software firm responsible for Navigator, Ark Interface of Seattle, Washington, in May 1994.
 (Note: In around 1996, Microsoft forced boot-up shells off OEM computers by updating its Microsoft Windows distribution agreement.
 Packard Bell subsequently discontinued Navigator in summer 1997.)
 That same year, Packard Bell acquired Active Imagination, Inc., of Westlake Village, California, a developer of edutainment video games for children.
 With this acquisition, Packard Bell made the shift toward providing standalone software packages in retail outlets for the first time.

-Also in 1994, Packard Bell hired industrial design firm Frog Design, known for their work with Apple and NeXT, to redesign Packard Bell's personal computer line.
+Also in 1994, Packard Bell hired industrial design firm Frog Design, known for its work with Apple and NeXT, to redesign Packard Bell's personal computer line.
 They designed the cases of company's next generation of desktops with accented trim panels featuring wavy contours; these panels can be detached and replaced with ones of a different color.
-With these redesigned cases, Packard Bell was the first company to use a color-coding system for the external connectors on the rear of the computer, corresponding with the color of the shroud of the plugs on the devices that Packard Bell provided with their computers (e.g., purple for keyboards, teal for mice).
+With these redesigned cases, Packard Bell was the first company to use a color-coding system for the external connectors on the rear of the computer, corresponding with the color of the shroud of the plugs on the devices that Packard Bell provided with its computers (e.g., purple for keyboards, teal for mice).
 This innovation was intended to make installation of peripherals easier and predated the PC System Design Guide standard for color-coding connectors, introduced in 1999.

 Packard Bell's Chatsworth headquarters were seriously damaged in the January 1994 Northridge earthquake—the epicenter of which was located just a few blocks from their six-building complex—grinding operations to a halt and putting 1,500 employees temporarily out of work.
 Buckling racks destroyed factory equipment and inventory, while the reactivation of municipal water activated sprinklers and caused substantial water damage, destroying much of the company's paperwork.
-A week after the earthquake, its sales offices and part of its production operations were moved to a 160,000-square-foot complex in Westlake Village, California, on an interim basis.
+A week after the earthquake, its sales offices and part of its production operations were moved to a 160,000 sqft complex in Westlake Village, California, on an interim basis.
 The company later relocated its operations to a new headquarter complex in Sacramento (the former property of the Sacramento Army Depot), in summer 1995.
-Its customer service team meanwhile was relocated to an out-of-state office in Utah.
+Its customer service team, meanwhile, was relocated to an out-of-state office in Utah.